Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 What are the benefits of using a rowing machine?

-Having an indoor rowing machine is great for those cold winter mornings when you can find it hard to get up and go to the gym.
+Firstly, they great for those cold winter mornings when you can find it hard to get up and go to the gym.

 Working out at home is much more convenient and many people find that they are more likely to work out if they have the equipment at home.